-9.1 An arbitrator may charge his or her fee as trade income.
-The payor must withhold tax in accordance with the applicable tax legislation, unless the arbitrator is entered into the Prepayment Register at the date of payment.

-9.2 If the arbitrator has his or her permanent residence in a country other than Finland, the fee (trade income) of an arbitrator is normally not subject to taxation in Finland, provided that the arbitrator provides the tax authorities with information on his or her date of birth, address in his/her country of residence and foreign Tax Identification Number which shall be submitted to tax authorities in an annual information return.

-9.3 Alternatively, an arbitrator may charge the arbitrator's fee to his or her firm or employer.
+- 9.1 An arbitrator may charge his or her fee as trade income.
+The payor must withhold tax in accordance with the applicable tax legislation, unless the arbitrator is entered into the Prepayment Register at the date of payment. - 9.2 If the arbitrator has his or her permanent residence in a country other than Finland, the fee (trade income) of an arbitrator is normally not subject to taxation in Finland, provided that the arbitrator provides the tax authorities with information on his or her date of birth, address in his/her country of residence and foreign Tax Identification Number which shall be submitted to tax authorities in an annual information return. - 9.3 Alternatively, an arbitrator may charge the arbitrator's fee to his or her firm or employer.
 In that case, VAT may become payable on the arbitrator's fee, depending on whether the arbitrator's firm or employer is registered for VAT and whether the parties are liable to pay VAT.
-In matters of international nature, the arbitral tribunal must obtain, where necessary, information from the parties on their VAT status and their obligation to pay VAT on the arbitrators' fees and expenses.
-To ensure the correct consideration of any possible VAT when determining the arbitral tribunal's fee and expenses, the arbitral tribunal must inform the Institute in its request for the determination of the costs of the arbitration about the final allocation of the costs of the arbitration as between the parties in the final award.
-Should the liability for costs of the arbitrator's fee and expenses.

-9.4 If the Institute has fixed an advance on costs, any fees payable to the arbitrators shall be paid from the advance on costs.
-Where necessary, the Institute shall withhold tax on the arbitrators' fees on the basis of the information received from the arbitrators.
+In matters of international nature, the arbitrator must obtain, where necessary, information from the parties on their VAT status and their obligation to pay VAT on the arbitrator's fee and expenses.
+To ensure the correct consideration of any possible VAT when determining the arbitrator's fee and expenses, the arbitrator must inform the Institute in his request for the determination of the costs of the arbitration about the final allocation of the costs of the arbitration as between the parties in the final award.
+Should the liability for costs of the arbitration be shared by more than one party, different VAT treatments may apply in parallel to the arbitrator's fee and expenses. - 9.4 If the Institute has fixed an advance on costs, any fee payable to the arbitrator shall be paid from the advance on costs.
+Where necessary, the Institute shall withhold tax on the arbitrator's fee on the basis of the information received from the arbitrator.
 The Institute acts as money intermediary only when making payments from the advance on costs.
-The final responsibility for the payment of costs and taxes will remain with the parties.

-9.5 The Institute has issued separate guidelines to draw the arbitrators' attention to tax issues concerning their fees and expenses (the "FAI Tax Guidelines").
+The final responsibility for the payment of costs and taxes will remain with the parties. - 9.5 The Institute has issued separate guidelines to draw the arbitrators' attention to tax issues concerning their fees and expenses (the "FAI Tax Guidelines").
 Further, the guidelines illustrate the payment of arbitrators' fees and expenses from the advance on costs fixed by the Institute.
 The FAI Tax Guidelines have been published on the Institute's internet website at https://arbitration.fi/arbitration/guidelines-and-instructions/.